What is a daily log in construction?

 What’s more important is that based on the collected data from prior daily logs, the stakeholders in construction will be able to standardise all different systems and processes for future projects, improve predictability, and increase savings.

-There are always employees leaving or being promoted on construction job sites, and the information that is included within the daily logs can be a wealth of information to those who are just coming into the process.
+There are always employees leaving or being promoted on construction job sites, and the information that is included in the daily logs can be a wealth of information to those who are just coming into the process.

 These daily logs are a great place for a person to start as they are learning about the project, determining what has been done already, and finding out what needs to be done in the future to keep everything on track and on schedule.